Azure/azure-docs-sdk-java/docs-ref-services/latest/storage.md

 #### Issue description

-If a `BlobOutputStream` object is used to upload blobs, in some scenarios this may result in an invalid object being written to Azure Blob Storage. `BlobOutputStream` object can be obtained via `BlockBlobClient.getBlobOutputStream()`.
+If a `BlobOutputStream` object is used to upload blobs, in some scenarios this usage may result in an invalid object being written to Azure Blob Storage. `BlobOutputStream` object can be obtained via `BlockBlobClient.getBlobOutputStream()`.

 Uploading a file larger than the value of `MaxSingleUploadSize` using the `write()` method of the `BlobOutputStream` class results in an invalid object being written to Azure Blob Storage.
 The default value of `MaxSingleUploadSize` is 256 MiB.
 You can change this value by calling the `setMaxSingleUploadSizeLong()` method of the `ParallelTransferOptions` class.